Custom Embroidered Apparel Group Photo

 We use flat pricing for a reason.
 Flat pricing for custom logo apparel takes away all the disadvantages of pricing by stitch count.

-• It’s simple
+• It’s simple and easy to understand

-• No need for a quote
+• You won't need to wait for a quote

-• No need to calculate stitch counts
+• There's no need to calculate stitch counts

 • It’s a customer-focused pricing model